korganrivera/silvercheetah/README.md

 * Kinetic Road Machine

 Silvercheetah can do the following:
-* scan a folder for new Wahoo csv files
+* scan a folder for Wahoo csv files
 * strip speed values from each file
 * calculate FTP and TSS from speed values
 * interpolates missing workouts